Eddiesg666/mealex/DEPLOYMENT_GUIDE.md

 ### 5. Update Frontend to Use REST API (Optional)

-You can now optionally update your React app to use REST endpoints instead of direct database calls.
+You can now optionally update the React app to use REST endpoints instead of direct database calls.

 Example in `firebase.ts`:
 ```typescript